Summary

-Tools: Figma, Photoshop
+Tools: Figma, FigJam, Photoshop

-The Problem
+Problem Statement

 Ignored reminders: even with fitness notifications, users often default to passive habits like watching TV instead of exercising.